Condenser vs Vented Tumble Dryers: What’s the Difference?

 The main difference between a vented dryer and a condenser dryer is how they remove water from the machine.
 Vented tumble dryers are more common.
 They feature a long, flexible hose that connects to the tumble dryer and vents the water to the outside of your home.

-Since a vented tumble dryer removes water and moisture via a hose, it will need to be installed close enough to an external wall or window for the hose to reach outside.
+A vented tumble dryer removes water and moisture via a hose.
+This means it needs to be installed close enough to an external wall or window for the hose to reach outside.

 What is a Condenser Tumble Dryer?